-

 Sustainable management of resources is essential to minimising the impact of climate change, and this must also apply to forests, whose health is of concern in view of the advance of deforestation.
 Specifically, the FAO states that forests should be harvested at a rate that maintains their biodiversity, productivity and regeneration capacity.

-Cryptocurrency mining is a process that usually involves high energy consumption, due to the complex levels of computation required.
-In order to minimise the carbon footprint associated with the first digital currencies, alternative models with a low environmental impact have been developed: the so-called green cryptocurrencies.
+Cryptocurrency mining is a process that usually involves high energy consumption due to the complex levels of computation required.
+In order to minimise the carbon footprint associated with the first digital currencies such as Bitcoin, alternative models with a low environmental impact have been developed.
+These are known as green cryptocurrencies.

 -